I’ve just finished reading a very good summary of the core reasons why we choke. The article is a nice clean summary and is worth a read.

 Why have they lost confidence?
 Why can’t they play the way they were doing a short while ago?
 Why has this team failed?
 What can the manager do about it?
 What exactly does restoring confidence mean?

-I have two stories to tell you about why we choke, both separated by a large number of years and one bit of practical experience that ended in a nice profit.
+I have two, personal, stories to tell you about why we choke, both separated by a large number of years and one bit of practical experience that ended in a nice profit.

 Choking in Tennis